Inspiration4Learning

 4 8 ?

-It seems as if we have to add 2 everywhere.
-That certainly gives a good solution; the question mark is then 12.
-Multiplying certainly does not give a good answer.
+It seems as if we need to add 2 everywhere.
+That certainly yields a valid solution; the question mark is then 12.
+Multiplication certainly does not yield a valid answer.
 However, if we also consider a parabola, for example, then more is possible.
-For example, the points (2.4), (6.8), and (10.44) lie on the parabola y= x2-7x + 14.
-So I could also have entered 44.
-And so, mathematically speaking, there are an infinite number of possible answers.
+For instance, the points (2,4), (6,8), and (10,44) lie on the parabola y = x² - 7x + 14.
+So I could have also entered 44.
+And so, mathematically speaking, there are infinitely many possible answers.

 Waar komt de D66-kiezer vandaan?

-Various websites show images like this immediately after the elections.
-I would have my students look at them and ask them in small groups what they notice.
-Somewhere in the discussion, I would mention that I always thought 100% was a full circle.
+Various websites display images like this immediately after the elections.
+I would have my students look at these and ask them, in small groups, what stands out to them.
+At some point in the discussion, I would mention that I always thought 100% was a full circle.
 Why do they only show 50% here?
-Playing devil's advocate is such a great role for a teacher.
+Playing devil’s advocate is such a great role for a teacher.

-After we have discussed this, I show them an image of the election results for all parties.
-This image comes from Wikipedia and only shows the results from 2017.
+After we’ve discussed this, I’ll show them a chart of the election results for all parties.
+This chart comes from Wikipedia and shows only the 2017 results.

 Stemmen per partij TK2017-2021